Mykty-Ayan/airflow-aviata/README.md

-# Ticket Search API
+# Ticket Search API (airflow)

 A FastAPI-based service for fetching exchange rates from the National Bank of Kazakhstan.

 ## Features

 - 🔄 Fetch current exchange rates from National Bank of Kazakhstan
-- 💱 Query specific currency rates
+- 💱 Cache exchange rates
+- Search for tickets

-## Setup
+## Setup Local

 ### 1. Install Dependencies